Jitera/jitera-web-ui-library/README.md

 # Getting Started with Jitera Web UI Library

-React base UI Component for Jitera automation Tool
+A public React library providing UI components and making it simple for you to build web application

 ## Available Scripts